sirbobbertin/project-3-back-end-Anthony/README.md

 * Ability to login as an customer or administrator
 * Ability to view appropriate interfaces upon login dependent upon level of access (admin or customer)
 * Ability to add a product to storefront as an administrator
-* Ablity to add a discounted product to storefront as an administrator
+* Ability to add a discounted product to storefront as an administrator
 * Ability to update or remove a product from storefront as an administrator
 * Ability to update or remove a discounted product from storefront as an administrator
 * Ability to view account information as a user